Home / Recipes / How To Make Chilli Oil

 • Safety: This recipe uses hot oil, so be careful not to burn yourself and keep it away from kids.

-• Container: The container to mix the hot oil and chilli flakes need to be able to withstand the high temperature of the mixture.
+• Container: The container to mix the hot oil and chili flakes need to be able to withstand the high temperature of the mixture.

-• Chilli flakes: You can use store-bought chilli flakes.
-These are less flavorful, so it’s similar to the difference between packaged coffee powder and fresh roasted and blended coffee powder.
+• Chili flakes: You can use store-bought chili flakes.
+These are less flavourful, so it’s similar to the difference between packaged coffee powder and fresh roasted and blended coffee powder.

-• Adding more flavors: These are many complex versions of the chilli oil.
+• Adding more flavours: These are many complex versions of the chili oil.
 You can infuse the oil with onion, ginger, coriander, and spring onion.
 Cook these ingredients with the oil over low heat until they are slightly brown.
 Drain out the oil then add the sesame seeds.

 FAQs:

-Q: How long will homemade chilli oil last?
+Q: How long will homemade chili oil last?

 A: Homemade chili oil can last for up to 2 to 4 weeks when stored properly in an airtight container in the refrigerator.
 It’s important to check for any signs of spoilage before consuming it.